bezurn004/Obsi-Forge-Apedia/Sundered Ilses/Chapter2 - Creation/2 - Getting Underway.md

 ## THE STATUS QUO
 What is the situation for your character at the start of your campaign?
 Are you aboard a ship?
 Traveling overland?
 Arriving at a settlement?
 Meeting with a local connection?
 Using the map you created in the last exercise, consider where you find yourself or where you are bound.
 If you are playing with others, talk this over as a group.

-As described on [page 131 of the _Starforged_ rulebook], you can start play with a prologue—a bit of character building and downtime before the adventure properly begins.
+As described on [[SI_CH2_Set the Scene|page 131]] of the _Starforged_ rulebook], you can start play with a prologue—a bit of character building and downtime before the adventure properly begins.
 Or you can start with a bang in medias res.
 The simple matter of “Where am I, and what am I doing?” can help inform the situations you face in your first session.

 ## THE INCITING INCIDENT
-Near the start of your story, you [[MV_Swear an Iron Vow|Swear an Iron Vow (move)]] to follow a goal, face a problem, or undertake a mission.
+Near the start of your story, you [[4 - Moves#SWEAR AN IRON VOW|Swear an Iron Vow]] to follow a goal, face a problem, or undertake a mission.
 This inciting incident interrupts the status quo and propels you into action.
 Make it a dangerous or troublesome quest.

 If you already have a quest in mind to kick-off your story, you’re all set.
 If not, consider the narrative fodder from the previous exercises.